AmrHMorsy/Procedural-Terrain-Generation-OpenGL/README.md

 #### Albedo Color

-The terrrain consists of three main elements: Rocks, grass and snow.
+The terrain consists of three main elements: Rocks, grass and snow.
 Multi-layered noise functions generate the albedo colors for these elements by blending various color shades.
 The colors are interpolated together based on altitudes: Lower altitudes feature more grass, while higher altitudes transition to snow.
 Noise-based functions further enhance the realism by adding dark streaks to simulate terrain cracks.
 This color data is precomputed during program initialization and stored in a texture for real-time sampling during rendering.

 #### Normal